We never like to see our furry friends struggling or stressed. So what can we do to help them?

-It’s normal for a healthy pup to be a little bit anxious when presented with an unfamiliar situation.
-However, if your pooch repeatedly shows a severe anxiety response to something harmless, then they may be struggling with anxiety.
+It’s normal for a healthy pup to feel a little bit anxious when presented with an unfamiliar situation.
+However, if your pooch repeatedly shows a severe response to something harmless, then they may be struggling with stress or anxiety.

 Anxiety in dogs is a more common problem than many of us realize – a 2020 study found that more than 70% of dogs display some form of anxiety.
 It can be difficult to diagnose too – sometimes the symptoms are subtle and can be easily confused with other possible causes.